Actor who voiced Charlie Brown found dead

 Peter Robbins: Voice of Charlie Brown found dead

-Robbins was suffering from bipolar disorder and had asked people to take it more seriously
+Robbins had bipolar disorder and had urged others with the condition to take it seriously

-Peter Robbins, the actor who voiced the beloved Charlie Brown character in the Peanuts cartoons from the 1960s, has died, his family confirmed on Tuesday.
-He was 65.
+Peter Robbins, the actor who voiced the beloved Charlie Brown character in the Peanuts cartoons from the 1960s, has died aged 65.

-The family said the reason for Robbins’ death was suicide, and that he died last week.
+Robbins died last week, his family said, as they confirmed his death on Tuesday (25 January).

+They said that the actor – who had bipolar disorder – had died by suicide.

-But he was upbeat on his return and recommended people with bipolar disorder to take it “seriously because your life can turn around in the span of a month like it did to me”.
+But the former child star was upbeat on his return and recommended that people with bipolar disorder take it “seriously because your life can turn around in the span of a month like it did to me”.

 “I came out of prison and I’m a better person for it.
-I’m much more humble and grateful and thankful that I lived through the experience,” he had said.
+I’m much more humble and grateful and thankful that I lived through the experience,” he said on release.

 He had also told media outlets that before his jail term he “went on a manic phase” and bought a motor home, a mobile home, two German sports cars and a pitbull named Snoopy.